 The SONAR team has another “SONAR Indices & Insights.”
 Each week, you’ll learn about another index found within SONAR, the freight forecasting platform from FreightWaves.
-This week we’ll highlight the Revenue per driver per week (DRVREV) and how this index allows SONAR subscribers to analyze the effects of truck utilization and rates.
+This week we’ll highlight the Revenue per driver per week (DRVREV) and how this index allows SONAR subscribers to analyze the effects of truck utilization and freight rates.

 The SONAR Revenue per driver per week (DRVREV) index captures the total amount of linehaul and accessorial revenue generated per week, expressed on a “per-driver” basis.
 Fuel surcharge is excluded from this index.
 The count of drivers included in the index captures both part-time and full-time employees, as well as independent contractors.
 For part-time, the counts are reported on a full-time-equivalent (FTE) basis.
 The carriers reporting the data for this index are participants in the Truckload Carriers Association’s TPP program.